nyaruka/xlsxlite/README.md

 ## Benchmarks

 The [benchmarking test](https://github.com/nyaruka/xlsxlite/blob/master/xlsxlite/test/test_perf.py) writes rows with 10 cells of random string data to a single sheet workbook.
-The table below gives the times (lower is better) for different numbers of row, and includes [xlxswriter](https://xlsxwriter.readthedocs.io/) and [openpyxl](https://openpyxl.readthedocs.io/) for comparison.
+The table below gives the times in seconds (lower is better) to write a spreadsheet with the given number of rows, and includes [xlxswriter](https://xlsxwriter.readthedocs.io/) and [openpyxl](https://openpyxl.readthedocs.io/) for comparison.

 Implementation  | 100,000 rows | 1,000,000 rows